Are you in the market for a forklift but have questions about the price of new or used models?

 Increased costs of shipping

-So, you’ve found a great deal on Craigslist (or eBay, or Equipment Trader).
-But did you factor in shipping?
+So, you’ve found a great deal on Craigslist (or eBay, or Equipment Trader), but did you factor in shipping?

 Shorter warranties

-When browsing online equipment sites, you won’t often find any mention of a warranty.
 That’s because it’s much more expensive for a dealer to try to service a tow motor that’s sold to a customer who’s out of state.

-Warranties for used equipment usually range from 30 to 60 days.
 Unless buying out of state, that is – sellers generally don’t provide warranties in that case.

 Lower trade-in cost